top of page

 Except for those specific powers and duties granted to Board officers in the Trust Deed and By-Laws, or by specific designation by the Board of Trustees, individual Trustees have neither legal authority to make any commitments on behalf of the Board of Trustees or the School, nor may they act in word or deed on behalf of the Board of Trustees.

-Trustees will refrain from commenting on matters still under deliberation by the Board.
+Furthermore, official communication on behalf of the Board shall occur only as authorized by the Board of Trustees or the Board President.
+Trustees will refrain from commenting on matters currently under deliberation by the Board.

 Legal Reference